int-y1/proofs/README.md

 * The goal of [bbchallenge](https://bbchallenge.org/story) is to prove that the 5th busy beaver number is 47176870.
 * As part of bbchallenge, many people have written *deciders*.
 A decider takes as input a Turing machine and outputs either *halt*, *non-halt*, or *undecided*.
 Some deciders also output an easily-checkable certificate.
 * One decider is named "Finite automata reduction" (FAR).
 This is a powerful decider that leaves ~10 Turing machines undecided.
 This decider also outputs easily-checkable certificates.
+  * Side note 1: A lot of FAR certificates were created in an ad hoc way.
+This matters for certificate creators, but not for certificate checkers.
-  * Side note: Most of the ~10 undecided machines were [formally proven in Coq](https://github.com/meithecatte/busycoq/tree/master) to not halt.
+  * Side note 2: Most of the ~10 undecided machines were [formally proven in Coq](https://github.com/meithecatte/busycoq/tree/master) to not halt.
 * There are FAR certificate checkers, but they have not been formally verified.

 Goals: